Tim Pickup: North Sydney Bears

+Tim Pickup was the only North Sydney Bears player chosen in the 26 man squad when he toured Europe with the 1973 Kangaroos, captain-coached by 'Immortal' Graeme Langlands.

-Pickup then toured with the 1973 Kangaroos and played in 4 Tests and 14 tour matches.
+Pickup played in four Tests, including the 21-12 First Test loss to Great Britain at Wembley and 12 tour matches.
 He generally played at five-eighth, though he was selected at halfback in the 2nd Test against France.
+The 13th Kangaroo Tour was a huge success as the Australians retained the Ashes with a 2–1 series win over Great Britain, a 2–0 series win vs France, where 'Ímmortal' Arthur Beetson became the first Indigenous Australian to captain an Australian team in any sport.
+The mighty Kangaroo's had an overall tally of 17 wins from 19 games.
+Their only other loss was against St. Helens.

-Tim's last Test match as a North Sydney Bear was against the touring Great Britain side in 1974 series.
+Tim's last Test Match for Australia as a North Sydney Bear was against the touring Great Britain side in 1974 series.
 He was named the Bears player of the year for the 1973 and 1974 seasons.

-Frustrated at his club's policy towards player retention and its lack of ambition in recruiting star-quality players, Pickup decided it was time to move on and signed a massive (for the day) five-year contract to captain Canterbury-Bankstown, (#406) who were known as the Berries at that time.
+Frustrated at North Sydney's policy towards player retention and its lack of ambition in recruiting star-quality players, Pickup decided it was time to move on and signed a massive (for the day) five-year contract to captain Canterbury-Bankstown, (#406) who were known as the Berries at that time.

 Canterbury-Bankstown Bulldogs

 Tim Pickup took two teammates with him from the Bears and together their impact at Belmore was immediate.
-Promising young centre Keith Harris developed though never realised his enormous potential, and Dave Cooper's contribution should never be underestimated by Canterbury fans.
+Promising young centre/second-rower Keith Harris developed though never realised his enormous potential, and Dave Cooper's contribution should never be underestimated by Canterbury fans.

 Cooper at that stage had just retired and the former Norths, Balmain and Cronulla forward turned his passion for fitness into the role of trainer/conditioner.
 His tough training regime set the tone for Canterbury's team, giving them a physical and mental edge and a template that has been replicated by future Bulldogs squads right up until the present day.
 Dave Cooper's massive influence on the club was recognised when he was awarded life membership in 2010.